17 Home Storage Solutions You’ll Thank Us for Later

 Add a closet rod and shelf

 This project will save you hours of ironing and organizing.
 Now you can hang up your shirts and jackets as soon as they’re out of the dryer—no more wrinkled shirts at the bottom of the basket.
 You’ll also gain an out-of-the-way upper shelf to store all sorts of odds and ends.
+If you still need more space for your closet items, you can always invest in a portable closet or look into a DIY closet organizer.

 Attach a towel bar to the laundry sink